ZiembaPiotr/Terraform/README.md

 ## Overwiev

-This project creates infrastracture showed below.
+This project creates infrastracture in openstack cloud.

 ### Created infrastracture: